tiffix1/ISU-CDC-Handbook/README.md

 The CDCs scenarios vary but usuallly include an active directory server, a database, a web application, a client, an application that connects to the database, and some sort of custom application.
 Over the years the versions of operating systems have  changed but typically use a combination of older Ubuntu versions such as 16, 20.04, as well as Alma 8 or 9, Windows 10 and Windows Server 16.
 Moreover, throughout the attack phase the green team leader releases anomolies which consists of a variety of tasks that teams can complete for additional points

 ## Red Team, Fire Drills, and Social Engineering
+The red team will use a variety of techniques to take down blue team flags including traditional means of running scripts or tools against the machines as well as nontraditional means such as social engineering.
+Green team memebers as the end users must be able to access and interact with services and red team may attempt to impersonate the green team in attempt to gain leverage over their machines.
+Moreover, some red team members have used other creative means such as claiming they are a photographer taking pictures for the CDC event and end up stealing credentials.
+Blue teams must be prepared to handle any attack thrown at them as well as firedrills; once a firedrill is announced the blue teams must leave their computers as they are and exit the room.
+The red team at most can tap the space bar or wiggle a mouse but are not allowed go through or attack blue team members' personal devices.

 ## Competition Network and Environment
 ---
 # Before the Competition